redinent-in/zigbee-sniffer/README.md

 # Zigbee Sniffer

-A Python-based tool for capturing and analyzing Zigbee network traffic using an nRF52840 device.
+A simple Python-based tool for capturing and analyzing Zigbee network traffic using an nRF52840 Dongle.
 Based on https://github.com/expliot-framework/expliot.

 ## Features